SecDev-Lab/wish/docs/whitepaper.md

 ### 4.3 Operating in Compromised Shells

-wish can be integrated with Sliver C2 to operate within compromised environments:
+wish can be integrated with Command and Control (C2) frameworks to operate within compromised environments:

-TODO: Add details on Sliver C2 integration, command execution in compromised environments, and practical usage scenarios
+TODO: Add details on current Sliver C2 integration, plans for supporting additional C2 frameworks, command execution in compromised environments, and practical usage scenarios

 ## 5. Development Status